jucor/torch-doc-template/doc/src/index.markdown

 This will create a folder `doc/src`, that you can edit, and `doc/html`, that will be automatically built by Jekyll and that you will then publish.

-##Update HTML documentation for local browsing
+##Generate HTML

-After editting your Markdown files in `doc/src`, you want to update the browseable `doc/html` to be provided with your Torch package, by building the pages locally:
+After editting your Markdown files in `doc/src`, you need to convert it to HTML locally, with automatic Table of Contents, styles and layouts, using Jekyll:

 ```bash
 cd doc/src
 bundle exec jekyll build --destination ../html
 ```

-Your users can now browse your documentation with their browser, opening at [doc/src/index.html].
+Your users can now browse your documentation with their browser, opening [doc/src/index.html], and you can distribute it along with your package.

 > **Optional but convenient**: while you edit, Jekyll can dynamically build your pages, refresh them, and serve them to [http://localhost:4000](http://localhost:4000):